 Take A Trip To One Of Laos’ Most Remote Villages

-Nestled in the northern Laos highlands, the remote village of Muang Ngoi Neua is one of the most beautiful places in Laos.
-To get there, you’ll take a boat ride along the Nam Ou River, a journey that’s equal parts serene and scenic.
-Once you disembark in Muang Ngoi Neua, you’ll find a village that’s blissfully stuck in time.
-It’s a place where roads are merely a concept, and the main street is a dirt path lined with small guesthouses and cafes.
+Nestled in the northern Laos highlands, the remote village of Muang Ngoi Neua is one of the most beautiful places in Laos, it’s one of those villages that truly deserves to be described as blissfully stuck in time.
+To get there, you’ll take a boat ride along the Nam Ou River, to discover a place where roads are merely a concept, and the main street is a dirt path lined with small guesthouses and cafes.
 Electricity is a recent luxury here, and internet access?
 Let’s just say you’ll have plenty of time for offline activities.

 Chase Waterfalls In Champasak Province